icarusfactor/userspaceorg/README.md

 ```

 1. Add Hyperdb to Wordpress for load balance,fail-over,replication and cache.
-   ==NOTE: This maybe already instaled in your FTP download , but want to show manual add.==
+   ##### NOTE: This may be already installed in your FTP download , but want to show manual add.
    ###### LOGON: webvm.dev
     * Download zip "wget https://downloads.wordpress.org/plugin/hyperdb.zip"
     * Unzip "unzip hyperdb.zip"